Michaell14/GRIP-Portfolio/README.md

 # Portfolio
 Hi, my name is Michael Li and I am studying Computer Science at the University of Pennsylvania.
-I love to make new things, especially if it involves contributing back to society and helping others in some way.
-I've always been passionate about building projects that spark a "WOW" reaction in others and I hope I can continue to do that.
+I've always been passionate about building projects that spark a reaction in others and I hope I can continue to do that.

 ## [Bentofy Website](https://bentofy.vercel.app/)
 Idea: This is a one-stop hub of your own life that you can share with all of those arounds you in the form of the trending Bento UI style.
 With a multiple variety of cards, you can showcase your hobbies and passions through the photo gallery card, or enlighten everyone with your messages using the text card.